Mark Holton and family

 The philosophy behind these products is simple: software should respect the people who use it.
 That means systems designed for durability, privacy, and long-term usefulness.

-Many of these tools explore ideas like local-first architecture, privacy-preserving systems, and software that continues to work even when the internet doesn't.
 These projects also serve as a place to experiment with ideas and techniques that often show up later in production systems.